 - Location: Midtown, 5th Avenue 34th Street MAP

 - Express: $87 All Visitors

 - 102nd Floor* – Cost: Adults: $84 Seniors (62+): $82 Children (6-12): $77 Kids under 6 Free

 *all prices including all taxes and booking fees

 New York’s most iconic building and most people’s first thought when picking an observation deck.
 Everyone wants to go to New York and go to the top of the Empire State Building.
 But is it actually any good?

-The Empire has a lot going for it against the others though.
+The Empire has a lot going for it besides the emotional high.
 It’s the most central so it gives good views of downtown Manhattan while still giving a great perspective of Midtown.
-The view of the Chrysler building is a great bonus as it’s my favorite New York building.
-The layout of the deck is excellent giving a full 360-degree view of the city as you walk around the deck.
+The view of the Chrysler building is a great bonus as it’s our favorite New York building.
+The layout of the deck is excellent giving a full 360-degree view of the city as you walk around.
 It can be very chilly up there so the heated indoor areas give you a rest bite from the cold.

 Pros: Indoor and outdoor viewing area.
 A wire fence is great for Photography.
 The very high 86th floor.
 Great views of lower Manhattan.

 Cons: Can’t see the Empire State Building!
 Poor view of Central Park.
 The wire fence is obstructive for “casual” photography, selfies and couple photos, etc… Queues can be very long.
 The small outdoor area can be very busy.

 - Height: 70 floors high, 850 feet (260 m)